Broadridge Financial Solutions (BR)

 Capital Expenditures

-- Capital expenditures are primarily focused on maintaining existing and expanding to new property, plant, and equipment.
+- Capital expenditures are primarily directed towards maintaining existing assets and expanding to new property, plant, and equipment.

 Latest Trefis Analyses